blackradley/buxton/README.md

       password: password
       host: localhost

-* Migrate the database to the latest version, whcih for some reason needs nodejs to be installed
+* Migrate the database to the latest version, which for some reason needs nodejs to be installed

     sudo apt-get install nodejs
     rake db:migrate